Everything about exams

 The deadlines for registration is found under "Registration for an exam" further up this page.

-The grading deadline is three weeks from the end of the appeal deadline, which gives a normal case processing time of approx six weeks.
+At the end of the appeal deadline, your work will be forwarded to the new examiners.
+The prosessing time is four weeks.
+This gives a total case processing time of approx seven weeks.
 If it takes longer, you will be notified of this.
 Note that the processing time normally will be longer in the summer, due to the summer holidays.
 You will get an e-mail when the appeal has been processed and you will find your result in Studentweb.